 Decoding the 4 PCOS Phenotypes: Which one are you?

 PCOS is not a monolithic diagnosis.
 In the clinical world, we recognize four distinct phenotypes that dictate how your body responds to treatment, nutrition, and stress.
-Understanding your specific type is the first step toward true hormonal balance.
+Most women are simply told they have "PCOS" and sent home with a prescription for birth control, but the reality is much more nuanced.
+Understanding your specific type is the first step toward true hormonal balance and reclaiming your agency.

 1. Insulin-Resistant PCOS